 BABY NAMINGS AND BRIT MILAH

-If you are expecting or have a new child in your family, Rabbi Hachen would be happy to discuss Jewish rituals for welcoming your child into Judaism.
-She has extensive experience counseling interfaith couples as they make thoughtful decisions, and creating ceremonies for those who choose Judaism for their children.
-She may be reached at firstname.lastname@example.org or by calling the temple office, 201 333 4229.
+If you are expecting or have a new child in your family, Rabbi Beal would be happy to discuss Jewish rituals for welcoming your child into Judaism.
+He has extensive experience counseling interfaith couples as they make thoughtful decisions, and creating ceremonies for those who choose Judaism for their children.
+He may be reached at email@example.com or by calling the temple office, 201 333 4229.